Tag Mosholder

 Associate

-Prior to law school Tag spent three years teaching Literature at an underserved high school in inner-city Denver.
-He is an enthusiastic outdoorsman, father, and die-hard Auburn sports fan.
-He is also (and perhaps most importantly) working diligently to become a community superfan of Salida High School basketball.
+Before attending law school, Tag spent three years teaching literature at an underserved high school in inner-city Denver.
+Outside of the office, he’s an avid outdoorsman, devoted father, and a die-hard Auburn sports fan.
+He is also—perhaps most importantly—working hard to become a community superfan of Salida High School basketball.

 ASSOCIATIONS AND MEMBERSHIPS